 We share limited information in the following scenarios:

-• Authorities and legal compliance: exclusively when there is a valid court order issued by a competent court or binding legal mandate.
-InAppBot will not voluntarily disclose user data, community reports, or app-generated information to regulatory agencies (including the TLC), law enforcement, or government entities for the purpose of enforcement or sanctions against drivers.
-Informal, administrative, or convenience-based requests will be rejected.
-InAppBot reserves the right to legally challenge requests it considers excessive, indiscriminate, or contrary to the privacy rights of its users.
+- Authorities and legal compliance: exclusively when there is a valid court order or binding legal mandate.
+InAppBot does not voluntarily disclose user data for enforcement or punitive purposes, and reserves the right to challenge requests it considers excessive, indiscriminate, or contrary to the privacy rights of its users.

 6. Third-party providers and services